kattaylor511/gks-ashg-2024-unconference/README.md

 Welcome to the repository for GA4GH Genomic Knowledge Standards (GKS) Hackathon.

-We will be hosting a hackathon as an ancillary event at [ASHG](https://www.ashg.org/meetings/2024meeting/) on Monday, November 4th, 2024.
+We will be hosting a hackathon as an ancillary event at [ASHG](https://www.ashg.org/meetings/2024meeting/) on Monday, November 4th, 2024 from 8 AM - 4 PM.
 This repository will contain project proposals from registered hackathon participants.
 More details will be made available on this page closer to the event dates.